qfwc258/circuidipity/content/2015-07-08-c720-chromebook-to-jessiebook.rst

 3. Install Debian
 -----------------

-My `visual screenshot tour <http://www.circuidipity.com/minimal-debian.html>`_ installing the Debian stable release.
+My `visual screenshot tour <http://www.circuidipity.com/minimal-debian.html>`_ installing the Debian _stable_ release.
+I use Debian's **minimal network install image** to create a console-only base configuration that can be customized for various tasks and alternate desktops.

 4. Touchpad
 -----------